Make takeout at home with this award-winning Chinese Pan-Fried Beef Noodles Recipe! This easy recipe is made in just one pan.

 • If you don’t like cabbage, substitute your favorite vegetable!

 As always, consider this recipe a starting point!
-There are several fresh vegetables you can add.
-Add any of these along with the onions.
+You can add several fresh vegetables.
+Add any of these, along with the onions.

 • bean sprouts